protagolabs/NetMind-TF2/README.md

 This project is developed in tensorflow-gpu=2.5.0, cuda=11.2, and transformers==4.8.1

 ## installation ##
-conda create --name xxx python=3.8
+conda create --name xxx (the env name you wish) python=3.8

+conda activate xxx

 pip install tensorflow-gpu==2.5.0